carissalow/rapids/docs/features/phone-locations.md

             the candidate will be regarded as the home cluster; otherwise, the home cluster will be the last valid day's cluster.
             If there are no valid clusters before that day, the first home location in the days after is used.

+    **Clustering algorithms**
+    [`DBSCAN`](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) and [`OPTICS`](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.OPTICS.html#r2c55e37003fe-1) algorithms are available currently.
+Duplicated locations are discarded while clustering.
+The `DBSCAN` algorithm takes the time spent at each location into consideration.
+However, the `OPTICS` algorithm ignores it as it is not supported in the current [scikit-learn](https://github.com/scikit-learn/scikit-learn/issues/12394) implementation.